rishubg/CPSC449-Project_3-1/README.md

 - Users 551 - 600 also have the 'registrar' role

 - there are useful debug endpoints that you can use to view information on what is contained within the database

-# windows execution policy

-- if you are running this on a windows machine you may have to set the execution policy to run your virutal enviroment

-` Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`

 # Overview of files